YETI - Reimagined Mini Cart

 Year: 2024

-Project Type: UX/UI Design, Interaction Design, User Centric Design, Animation, Prototyping, A/B Test, User Flow
+Project Type: Re-Design, UX/UI Design, Interaction Design, User Centric Design, Animation, Prototyping, User Flow

 The Design